D3h420/JanOS-app/README.md

 # JanOS App
 ![IMG_7409](https://github.com/user-attachments/assets/6d367f35-297a-44ec-8572-a710b3c725ee)

-Terminalowa aplikacja w Pythonie do sterowania firmware JanOS po UART.
+A terminal-based Python controller for JanOS firmware over UART.

-## Co robi skrypt
+## What This Script Does

-`JanOS_app.py` łączy się z urządzeniem JanOS (np.
-ESP32-C5) przez port szeregowy i udostępnia interaktywne menu:
+`JanOS_app.py` connects to a JanOS device (for example ESP32-C5) through a serial port and provides an interactive menu:

 - `Scan`
 - `Sniffer`